dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 192.168.77.20: user: warning: [2022-11-19T01:40:11.202824078Z]: [talos] boot sequence: done: 4m26.855228102s

 # Verify you can ping the floating Virtual IP (VIP)
+# This assumes you're on a network segment that can do this!
 ping 192.168.77.2
 ```